 - There’s a belief out there that coffee grounds can kill mosquito larvae.
 Supposedly the coffee grounds cause the eggs to rise to the surface, which in turn deprives them of oxygen, making them bite the dust, instead of your children.
 Research has backed this claim up to a degree, but the study also found that if the concentration of coffee grounds was too low, it would in fact have an adverse effect and boost the “larval survivorship”, as the scientists put it.
 So we, like the researchers performing the study, are non-committal about recommending this environmentally friendly mosquito control practice.
 We would advise you to use a whole mess of coffee grounds if you do choose to go the experimental route.

 - Mow your lawn regularly.
 Mosquitoes need to stay out of the heat of the day, so they will tend to rest on tall weeds or grass.
-Weed your weeds regularly as well and prune your trees and branches as part of your tree care routine.
+Get rid of weeds regularly as well and prune your trees and branches as part of your tree care routine.

 At the end of the day, an ounce of prevention is worth a pound of cure.
 At Growing Earth Tree Care, we provide disease and pest diagnosis and control.
 So, if you have taken these precautions (or even if you haven’t) and still can’t feel comfortable in your own yard, it’s time to call in the best pest control company in Virginia.
 We excel in keeping your trees and yard beautiful.
 We offer safe, affordable pest control and a free estimate included.
 Please consider us for all of your pest control and tree care needs.